 You don’t have to quit your current career!

-Personal fitness training can be done on a part-time basis, so quitting your day job isn’t a necessity.
-This is ideal for those who may not be sure of the career change, or who are wanting to build up their new business reputation before taking up personal training full time.
-Many trainers take clients early in the morning or in the evening, before and after work.
-Increasingly, offices are providing gyms for their employees, so you may find that your first clients are your own co-workers.
-This is also an ideal opportunity to gain brand awareness and build your reputation as a business.
+Personal training can be done on a part-time basis, so quitting your day job isn’t a necessity.
+This is ideal for those who may not be sure of the career change, or who are wanting to build up their new business reputation before turning it into their full-time career.

-Internet training is also becoming increasingly popular, and is an ideal base for a trainer who may not be able to leave an established career.
-An internet trainer works with their clients in the same way as an on-location trainer, conducting fitness tests and establishing exercise and flexibility programs.
-For accountability purposes, internet trainers usually require that their clients stay in contact during the week via email and the trainer website.
-This has the advantage of making the clients feel connected to their trainer in a way that a face-to-face session might not.
-It’s also an ideal solution for those who are time-poor or are still working their ‘day job’.
+An online trainer works with their clients in the same way as an on-location PT, conducting fitness tests and establishing exercise and flexibility programs.
+For accountability purposes, online trainers usually require that their clients stay in contact during the week via email, text or apps.
+This has the added advantage of increasing the connection between client and trainer.

 If you’re at a stage in your life where part-time work is the most suitable option for you, then personal training is a great option.
 If you’re looking to reduce your working hours after a lifetime of 9 to 5, personal training is a good option for part-time work (as it is for parents working around school and childcare hours, university students and others).